Blaizzy/mlx-embeddings/docs/FAQ.md

 ## Why should I install Homebrew in the default location?

 Homebrew's pre-built binary packages (known as [bottles](Bottles.md)) of many packages can only be used if you install in the default installation prefix, otherwise they have to be built from source.
 Building from source takes a long time, is prone to fail, and is not supported.
 Do yourself a favour and install to the default prefix so that you can use our pre-built binary packages.
-The default prefix is `/usr/local` for macOS on Intel, `/opt/homebrew` for macOS on ARM, and `/home/linuxbrew/.linuxbrew` for Linux. *Pick another prefix at your peril!*
+The default prefix is `/usr/local` for macOS on Intel, `/opt/homebrew` for macOS on Apple Silicon/ARM, and `/home/linuxbrew/.linuxbrew` for Linux. *Pick another prefix at your peril!*

-## Why does Homebrew prefer I install to `/usr/local`?

-1.  **It’s easier**<br>`/usr/local/bin` is already in your `PATH`.
-2.  **It’s easier**<br>Tons of build scripts break if their dependencies aren’t in either `/usr` or `/usr/local`.
-We fix this for Homebrew formulae (although we don’t always test for it), but you’ll find that many RubyGems and Python setup scripts break which is something outside our control.
-3.  **It’s safe**<br>Apple has assigned this directory for non-system utilities.
-This means there are no files in `/usr/local` by default, so there is no need to worry about messing up existing or system tools.

-**If you plan to install gems that depend on formulae then save yourself a bunch of hassle and install to `/usr/local`!**

-It is not always straightforward to tell `gem` to look in non-standard directories for headers and libraries.
-If you choose `/usr/local`, many things will "just work".
+## Why is the default installation prefix `/opt/homebrew` on Apple Silicon?

+The prefix `/opt/homebrew` was chosen to allow `/opt/homebrew` Apple Silicon and `/usr/local` Rosetta 2 installation to coexist and both use bottles.

 ## Why is the default installation prefix `/home/linuxbrew/.linuxbrew` on Linux?